14 Best Things to Do in Michigan City IN

 Michigan City IN Beaches

 Michigan City beaches are PACKED with rocks from Lake Michigan.
-These rocks are generally very flat and smooth and may contain holes, fossils, or other cool textures.
+These rocks are generally flat and smooth and may contain holes, fossils, or other cool textures.

 Since the water is so clean, it’s easy to see rocks while standing in the water and pick your favorites.
 You’ll also find them scattered on the beach just beyond the water’s edge.